MadLadSquad/MadLadSquadSite/desktop.md

 ## A uniform experience and a better UX
-As all desktops want, we want to achieve a uniform desktop experience, this however, doesn't mean that we'll be adding a pedantic style guide as many other desktops like Gnome do, instead we'll just give you a recommended guide, which you can see [here]()
+As all desktops want, we want to achieve a uniform desktop experience, this however, doesn't mean that we'll be adding a pedantic style guide as many other desktops like Gnome do, instead we'll just give you a recommended guide, which you can see [here](https://madladsquad.com/desktop-design)

-This guide has a lot of points as to why desktop uniformity is more achievable here

-This same page also contains info on how we design our applications internally to provide a good UX.
-This as well isn't a strict requirement
+This page is a loose guide on how we design our applications, our platform scope and good developement practices in regard to UI

 ## Misc goals
 ### A great multilingual experience